HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 [![Most Affected Cases](images/gdc-most-affected-cases.png)](images/gdc-most-affected-cases.png "Click to see the full image.")

-Below the bar graph, a table contains information about these cases:
+Below the bar graph is a table contains additional information about these cases.

 * __UUID:__ The UUID of the case, which directs the user to the [Case Summary Page](docs/Visualization_Documentation/CaseEntityPage.md)
 * __Site:__  The anatomical location of the site affected